-When a person enters the financial markets, various parties are involved with which the person, aka trader, deals.
+When a person enters the financial markets, various parties are involved with the person, aka trader, deals.
 This includes banks, pension funds, insurance companies, institutional investors, and more.
-You can expect to learn the following things by reading this article.
+Therefore, you can expect to learn the following things from this article.

 - Types of Financial Markets